A simple solution to scalability problems: Event Sourcing

 At its heart is the notion that you can use a different model to update information than the model you use to read information

-In most of applications, you will have a one-to-one relationship between database tables and application models, for example, a class User maps to a database table called users.
+In most of applications, you will have a one-to-one relationship between database tables and application models, for example, a class User

 For complex systems, this might not be ideal for many reasons.
 Lets use our application as example.

-We have a class named Beer that maps to a table beers.
+.
 This beer has thousands of checkins, has a certain rating and there are many venues selling it.
 So if you want to build a "beer profile" you have to:

-1. query the beers table
+- query the

-3. query the venues table to cross check which/how many venues are selling it.
+table to cross check which/how many venues are selling it.

 while your application is small, this might not be a problem, because you have X beers, sold by Y venues.
 But if your application grow, and you have 10 times X beers and 1000 times Y venues, query all this data, run calculation over checkins, etc this can become your bottleneck real soon.